Luxcorel/Luxcorel/README.md

 ## About me
-I'm a software developer student with a passion for web development and constantly learning.
-My most used programming languages are TypeScript/JavaScript, Java, and Go.
+I’m a software development student passionate about web development and always excited to learn and explore new technologies.
+My primary programming languages so far are TypeScript/JavaScript, Java, and Go.
 I'm currently pursuing a B.Sc. in Computer Science at Malmö University.

 ## Technical Skills